-Figure 3.
+Figure 1.
 Curves of entropy as function of temperature

-As we see in Figure 3, at any temperature T, the entropy during heating, S_h , is less than the entropy during cooling, S_c .
+As we see in Figure 1, at any temperature T, the entropy during heating, S_h , is less than the entropy during cooling, S_c .
 After being heated and then cooled to the starting temperature, the water now has greater entropy and fewer hydrogen bonds than it did immediately prior to being heated, even though the temperature is now the same i.e. for T_1 it is $S_1 < S_2$.
+Indeed, water behaves differently, and possesses a different structuring, at the same temperature depending upon whether it is being heated or cooled [25].

-5. Conclusions
+3. Conclusions

 Warm water is cooling faster than cold because it contains more entropy when it comes to its temperature.
 The lattice structure is more extended in cold water.
-Any dissolved salts present in the water change the structure of the water molecules because ions are hydrated [18].
+Any dissolved salts present in the water change the structure of the water molecules [26] because ions are hydrated [27].
 Consequently, in the case of water containing dissolved ions, the water network is smaller, and the molecules are less organized than in pure water.
 Thereby, the effect of preheating is expected to be weaker.